Blogging for Beginners: 20+ Tips to Jumpstart Your Blog

 Being active in online communities, such as a social media page or forum about your industry.

-Writing guest posts on external sites to drive traffic to your blog, gain backlinks, and expand your reach.
+Writing guest posts on external sites increasing blog traffic, gain backlinks, and expand your reach.

 Your readers are out there somewhere; you only need to find them.
 Reaching out to others within your field, and posting on external sites relevant to your niche, is an effective way to start.